markoco14/laravel-scraper/README.md

 ![the crawl stats button](/resources/images/crawl-stats-button.png)

 After the program inserts the data into the table, it will display a paginated table to show what the results look like.
+The Paginator is built with Laravel's built in Link::simplePaginate() method.

 ![example of init table results](resources/images/init-table-sample.png)